LinkedIn

 TL;DR

 Use LinkedIn to find and warm the exact people you want, then earn the right to DM or InMail them a 1:1 microsite.
-Avoid scrapers/automation—manual, relevant touchpoints outperform bots and keep your account safe.
+Avoid scrapers/automation - manual, relevant touchpoints outperform bots and keep your account safe.
 Think: quality comments → connect → short DM → microsite.
 Track clicks with UTM tags and follow up fast when they visit.

 Why use LinkedIn (with microsites)

-Warm reach: You can engage publicly before you ever DM.
+You can engage publicly before you ever DM.

-Proof of work: Your profile and posts establish authority before you ask.
+Your profile and posts establish authority before you ask.

-Frictionless handoff: A personalized microsite is the cleanest "see exactly what we'd do for you" asset to share.
+A personalized microsite is the cleanest "see exactly what we'd do for you" asset to share.

 Principles (what actually works)